SaiAryanS/CareerCoPilot/README.md

 3. **View Users**: See all registered users
 4. **Monitor Activity**: Track platform usage

+### For Company/Recruiter Users (NEW v2.1)

+1. **Register** as a company at `/register`:
+   - Select "Company / Recruiter" role
+   - Fill in company details (name, size, industry, website)
+   - Complete registration

+2. **Access Company Dashboard** at `/company/dashboard`:
+   - View batch analysis statistics
+   - Monitor active job postings
+   - See average match scores

+3. **Bulk Resume Analysis**:
+   - Go to **Bulk Upload** (`/company/bulk-upload`)
+   - Select or create a job description
+   - Upload multiple resumes (up to 50 PDFs at once)
+   - Click **Start Batch Analysis**
+   - Track processing progress in real-time
+   - View ranked candidates sorted by AI match score
+   - **Supported PDF Formats**: Text-based PDFs (works with various encodings and formats)

+4. **Manage Job Postings** at `/company/jobs`:
+   - Create private company-specific job descriptions
+   - Edit existing jobs
+   - Use jobs for bulk analysis matching

+5. **Review Candidates**:
+   - See candidates ranked by match score (highest to lowest)
+   - Filter by score thresholds using the slider
+   - Export top candidates to CSV
+   - Download original resumes
+   - View detailed AI analysis for each candidate
+   - See matching skills, missing skills, and recommendations

+### For Career Coach Users (NEW v2.1)

+Career coaches have access to all individual features and can:
+- Help multiple clients analyze resumes
+- Guide interview preparation
+- Track client progress (coming soon)
+- Generate coaching reports (coming soon)

 ## ⚙️ Configuration

 ### Using Different Ollama Models